DashaSites/mesto-project-plus/README.md

 - Winston (logging)

 #### To run this project locally:
-0. Open your terminal and navigate to the folder where you want to save this project: cd path/to/your/folder
+0. Navigate to the folder where you want to save this project
 1. Clone the repository:
    git clone https://github.com/DashaSites/mesto-project-plus.git
 2. Enter the project folder: